sdsddsd1/mywayland/README.md

 next to elogind but is not considered 100% ideal.
 The capability method got abandoned because of questionable security.

-NOTE: Due to problems witht the release of wf-config, it is a git version.
+NOTE: Due to problems with the latest release of `wf-config` and `wayfire`, they
+both are packaged as a git version.
 Therefore wlroots has also to be build as git.

 ## NoXland